Skip to content

 class _CounterWidgetState extends State<CounterWidget> with SignalsMixin {

-late final counter = createSignal(context, 0);
+late final counter = createSignal(0);

-late final isEven = createComputed(context, () => counter.value.isEven);
+late final isEven = createComputed(() => counter.value.isEven);

-late final isOdd = createComputed(context, () => counter.value.isOdd);
+late final isOdd = createComputed(() => counter.value.isOdd);

 @override